Explore phenomena which experimentation can't easily explain, putting theory into practice with a year in industry

 You are responsible for securing your chosen placement.
 If you don't find a placement you will transfer to the standard MPhys Theoretical Physics pathway.

-The final year consists of a number of advanced optional modules, providing you with the opportunity to specialise further.
+In your final year, you'll study a number of advanced option modules, providing you with the opportunity to specialise further.
 You'll apply the core knowledge you've developed over the previous years to topics aligned with our internationally-recognised research groups.

 You'll undertake a major research project under the supervision of an academic member of staff with expertise in the area you choose to focus on.
 You'll conduct original research to reach new conclusions and, at the highest levels, contribute to our understanding of physics.